DiniLokugamage/Data-Strucures-and-Algorithms/Sorting Alogorithms/InsertionSort/readme.md

 ## Usage

 To run the code, compile the `InsertionSort.java` file and run the `main` method.
-The sample array is hardcoded in the `main` method, but you can modify it to sort a different array.
+The sample array is hardcoded in the `main` method, but can modify it to sort a different array.

 ```java
 int[] arr = {12, 11, 13, 5, 6}; // Modify this line to sort a different array